Day 04 / 04

 Thursday, July 2, 2026

-The towed run home: down off the high desert into the Nevada heat
+The towed run home: off the high desert, across the Mojave, down to the coast

 Day four of the Utah Ducati Run.
-Out of Mesquite at dawn, a paid Tesla splash at Moapa to get ahead of the heat, then back onto the free Rivian network toward Las Vegas, still towing the Ducati in the enclosed U-Haul.
+Out of Mesquite at dawn, a paid Tesla splash at Moapa, a free Rivian fill in Las Vegas, then across the Mojave into California, still towing the Ducati in the enclosed U-Haul through the July heat.

 • Moapa Tesla Supercharger (Glendale Blvd) first charge